Battle of Tápióbicske: Prelude

 From the Austrian side, only two brigades were involved in the battle.
 The Rastić infantry brigade, and the Sternberg cavalry brigade.
 Unfortunately, there are no data about the exact number of the soldiers of these two brigades.
 So we can only estimate their number, knowing the number of the companies of these brigades: 22 infantry and 16 cavalry companies.
-The number of soldiers in an infantry company from the armies in the Habsburg empire was between 214-234 men, while the cavalry companies had 178 officers and soldiers, as well as a couple of assistants, which counted also as soldiers.
+The number of soldiers in an infantry company from the armies in the Habsburg empire was between 214 and 234 men, while the cavalry companies had 178 officers and soldiers, as well as a couple of assistants, which counted also as soldiers.
 So the two Austrian brigades involved in the battle had, in total, around 7556-7996 soldiers.